Oklahoma sex offender fatally shot his wife, her 3 kids and 2 teen girls before killing himself, police say

-A mother and her three children were among the seven people found dead at an Oklahoma property where they lived with her husband, a registered sex offender who fatally shot them and two teenage girls in the head before turning the gun on himself, police said Wednesday.
+A convicted sex offender this week fatally shot his wife and her three children in their Oklahoma home -- as well as two teenage girls who there were for a sleepover -- before killing himself, police said Wednesday, accounting for the bodies' discovery days earlier.

-The bodies were found at a property in Henryetta, a city about 90 miles from Oklahoma City, where 39-year-old registered sex offender Jesse L. McFadden lived with his wife, 35-year-old Holly McFadden, and her children, Rylee Allen, 17; Michael Mayo, 15; and Tiffany Guess, 13.
+Authorities found the bodies Monday at a property in Henryetta, a city about 90 miles from Oklahoma City, where 39-year-old registered sex offender Jesse L. McFadden lived with his wife, 35-year-old Holly McFadden, and her children, who were McFadden's stepchildren: Rylee Allen, 17; Michael Mayo, 15; and Tiffany Guess, 13.

-The two teen girls who were killed -- 14-year-old Ivy Webster and 16-year-old Brittany Brewer -- had been reported missing and in danger on Monday morning.
+The two other teen girls who were killed -- 14-year-old Ivy Webster and 16-year-old Brittany Brewer -- had been reported missing and in danger on Monday morning.
+The girls were Tiffany's friends and spent the night with her on Saturday, and they were reported missing when they didn't return home Sunday as planned, Okmulgee Police Chief Joe Prentice said.

+"There are questions that will never get answered because the only people who know are no longer here," Prentice said.
+"We will continue to document everything that we have found and anything that we discover in follow-up interviews moving forward, and generate a report.
+We will submit that report to the district attorney's office for her review as a formality, because there is no prosecution to be had here."

+The firearm used in the killings was a handgun that Holly bought in 2022, Prentice said.

-Holly's mother, Janette Mayo, told CNN affiliate KJRH in an on-air interview that her daughter was married to McFadden and identified her and her three grandchildren as four of the victims.
+Holly's mother, Janette Mayo, told CNN affiliate KJRH in an on-air interview that her daughter was married to McFadden.
+She identified Holly and Holly's three children as four of the victims.

 "She loved her children.
 She would do anything in the world for them," Mayo told KJRH, adding that all her grandchildren were actively involved in school.